Janani-SV/Object-Detection/README.md

 Image grid 13 x 13 -> uses darknet 19 architecture - CONV and Batch Normalisation layers are used -> More than 2 Bounding boxes
 4) Yolo V3
 Multi classification -> Darknet 53 + other 53 layer ( totak 106  layers ) - Feature Pyramid network -> uses features of different scale to predict the o/p.
+Slower than yolo v2 but more accurate
+High performance on smaller objects